Office of Human Resources and

 3. Complete a Sick Leave Bank Enrollment Form during the semi-annual enrollment periods (April 1 – April 30 and November 1 – November 30) and submit to the Human Resources Office, according to the dates indicated on the enrollment form.

-4. Have a minimum of 40 hours of accumulated sick and vacation leave at the time of enrollment in the Sick Leave Bank.
-Reception
+4. Have accumulated a minimum combined total of 40 hours of sick and/or vacation leave at the time of enrollment in the Sick Leave Bank.

 Enrollment in the SLB does not guarantee that an employee will receive benefits from the SLB.
 Each request for withdrawal of benefits will be evaluated and decision made based on the specifics of the request.

 1. To be eligible to receive benefits through the SLB, an employee must be enrolled in the SLB and be a contributing member.
 They must also first exhaust any and all accrued sick and vacation leave prior to receiving SLB benefits.
 Participating employees are ineligible to participate if they receive any of the following benefits related to their specific illness or injury:

 c.
 Social Security Disability